- Maine Residency Classification

 - The Vice President for Finance and Administration.
 After receiving a written decision from this level within 30 days, the student has 30 days to submit a written appeal to:

-In the event that the Associate Bursar, or other designated official, possesses facts or information indicating a student’s change of status from in-state to out-of-state, the student shall be informed in writing of the change in status and will be given an opportunity to present facts in opposition to the change.
-The student may appeal the decision of the Associate Bursar or other designated official as set forth in the preceding paragraph.
+In the event that the Assistant Bursar, or other designated official, possesses facts or information indicating a student’s change of status from in-state to out-of-state, the student shall be informed in writing of the change in status and will be given an opportunity to present facts in opposition to the change.
+The student may appeal the decision of the Assistant Bursar or other designated official as set forth in the preceding paragraph.

 A current member of the United States Armed Forces or a Veteran of the United States Armed Forces who has been honorably discharged will be billed at the instate tuition rate.

 Veterans must supply a DD214, Certificate of eligibility for GI bill, or Military ID card.
 Active duty members must supply a copy of their Military ID card.

 All dependents using a GI Bill are billed at the in-state tuition rate.

 For more information, please visit Veterans Education and Transition Services.